Oelgendy115/BME688-Project/Report_1.md

 - **Sensor Status Report:**
   The firmware cycles through each sensor to verify their operational status and prints diagnostic messages while triggering LED alerts for detected issues.

+#### Heater Profiles

-### Dynamic Configuration, Heater Profiles, and Command Handling
+- **Dynamic Configuration, Heater Profiles, and Command Handling:**
   The firmware dynamically loads configuration data from an SD card.
 If the SD card is unavailable or the configuration file is empty, it falls back to hardcoded configurations.

-#### Heater Profiles

 - **Heater Profile Application:**
   The firmware supports multiple heater profiles to control the sensor's operation.
 Functions like `setHeaterProfile()` assign specific heater configurations, while button presses allow for cycling between profiles.